 - Is death only to be feared?
 Or is it one of the best tools at our disposal to give our lives meaning and truly enjoy each day?
 We'll look at traditions both ancient and modern and whether fear is optional as we near the end.
 Lessons from hospice and long-term care.

 Session 3- Mystery (Live: October 8 - 1:30 PM Seattle/Los Angeles, 4:30 PM New York, 9:30 PM London, (Oct.
 9) 4:30 AM Hong Kong, 7:30 AM Melbourne, Australia)

 - All spiritual traditions have mystic components.
-What role does contemplation (and the connection with the ineffable creates) play in growing into a ripe elderhood?
-We'll look at one progression - we go deep within to go beyond; we go beyond to affirm our calling/destiny; this then brings one back into community to serve.
-Lessons on the value of stillness for elders --especially in spiritual companionship.
+What role does contemplation (and connection with the ineffable) play in embracing elderhood?
+We'll look at the value of stillness for elders --especially in spiritual companionship.

 Session 4 - Maturity (Live: October 15 - 1:30 PM Seattle/Los Angeles, 4:30 PM New York, 9:30 PM London, (Oct.
 16) 4:30 AM Hong Kong, 7:30 AM Melbourne, Australia)

 - Everyone can be an elder.
 It's about being more than doing.
 And it's about serving more than achieving.
 And that takes maturity.
 Nothing to do with your calendar age.
 Being an elder is about who you are, who you aspire to be and how you can foster connection and compassion as a spiritual human being.
-We'll examine spiritual companionship as a means to maturity in this sense of consciousness and service.-- for both the seeker and the companion.
+We'll examine spiritual companionship in this sense of maturity, consciousness and service -- for both the seeker and the companion.

 - As a special feature, Jane and De will interview author Thomas Moore during this session, delving into his insights for honoring what he calls our "ageless soul."